Bachelor of Information Technology

 Notes

-2. Program fees are priced and invoiced in Vietnam Dong (VND) by semester.
+2. Program fees are priced and invoiced in Vietnamese Dong (VND) by semester.
+Payments are made each semester, on a course-by-course basis.

 5. Medical insurance fees are subject to change without notice.

 6. Fees are indicative only and subject to change based on individual enrolment.
 These fees apply only to 2026.
-For further details and terms and conditions, refer to the 2026 Student Fees and Charges Guide (pending).
+For further details and terms and conditions, refer to the 2026 Student Fees and Charges Guide.

 Academic requirements